 Please read below for information about our goals to raise student achievement and create a positive culture at Frost.

-- Superintendent DuRoss’ most recent article is accessible on the District 54 website at http://sd54.org.
-Mr. DuRoss also appears in a video related to the information provided in the article.
-The link to the video is included in his article.
-The video can also be viewed by going directly to the Mission and Goals page on our website at http://sd54.org/board/mission/
+Superintendent DuRoss’ most recent article written for the Daily Herald is accessible on the District 54 website at http://sd54.org/.
+Mr. DuRoss also appears in a video related to the article content.
+The link to the video, which is cited in the article, is http://sd54.org/board/mission/.

-- PTA: Thank you to our parents who are volunteering their lunch time to come and serve our students Ice Cream to our students during our lunch periods tomorrow.
-PTA invites you to join us for our next PTA meeting on Tuesday, January 14th @ 7:00 in the Frost Lounge.
-Please visit our Frost PTA website for more information about our PTA http://frost.sd54.org/pta/.
+PTA will be selling cookies during the lunch periods in the cafeteria March 3rd – 5th.
+PTA will also be hosting hot lunch on March 12th Thanks to our parents who volunteered their lunch hour to sell ice cream to our students this past Friday.
+PTA invites you to join us for our next PTA meeting on Tuesday, March 11th @ 7:00 pm in the Frost Lounge.
+Please visit our Frost PTA website to find out more about our PTA http://frost.sd54.org/pta/.

-- Please encourage your child to get involved in our after-school Frost Club offerings: First Lego League, Robotics, GEMS, Art Club, Yearbook, and Book Club.
+Please encourage your child to get involved in these upcoming Frost Club offerings: FUSE-STEM, Theater Club, Spanish Club, Art Club, and Animal Club.
 Please visit our Frost Clubs and Activities page for more information about these clubs http://frost.sd54.org/clubs/.

 Please visit our Frost JHS website for the building calendar http://frost.sd54.org/events/ .
 Finally, don’t forget to “Like” us on Facebook at www.facebook.com/frostspartans and follow us on Twitter at www.twitter.com/frostspartans to stay updated with the latest news and information about the great things happening at Frost.
 As always, if you have any questions, please do not hesitate to contact me.
 Thank you for your continued support and commitment to ensuring your child’s educational success.